FernandoZnga/django-docker-postgres-start-up/README.md

 ```
 You should see the server running on your [localhost](http://localhost:8000/)

-If you want to go beyond, I'll encourage to follow [Writing your first Django app](https://docs.djangoproject.com/en/3.0/intro/tutorial01/) tutorial.
+If you want to go beyond, I'll encourage you to follow [Writing your first Django app](https://docs.djangoproject.com/en/3.0/intro/tutorial01/) tutorial.

 Happy Coding!